 I was prepared for the possibility of getting scammed.
 Scams happen everywhere and this alone wouldn’t destroy my opinion about the entire place.
 After all, the ratio could be one bad person to ten good people.
 But, it turned out that no matter how prepared I was, there will always be a way that you can get screwed over when visiting Hanoi by many, many locals.

 Food in Hanoi

-I asked some friends who have been to Hanoi for a recommendation and they pointed us to a place called Quán Bún Chả Hàng Mành where we went for dinner.
-There I ate “bun cha,” a cold Vietnamese soup with pork, served with vermicelli and crab rolls.
-Everything would have been fine if I didn’t feel sand in my teeth after eating some salad.
-After that I started doubting the quality of the rest of my food.
+I asked some friends who have been to Hanoi for a recommendation and they pointed us to a place called Quán Bún Chả Hàng Mành, where I went for dinner.

 Scams in Hanoi

 As a white person in Hanoi, you’re being scammed pretty much all the time.
 It’s just that sometimes you might not know it, or you don’t want to admit that you know it.

 The worst part of it is that when you actually do pay attention to the behavior of the locals, you’ll notice they laugh about scamming you in Vietnamese right in front of you.
 Scam me, but humor me and laugh about it later.

 The problem with scams in Hanoi isn’t just scamming tourists.
 I’ll pay more and get mad, but I’ll go back home and make up for the money I lost.
 However, Hanoi locals are scamming fellow Vietnamese people which I described in a separate post.

 In spite of my horrible culinary experiences, I wanted to give this city a try.
 I wanted to discover Hanoi and find something that I could enjoy.